dansl/dansl.github.io/pages/linux.md

   ```

   ### DualSense Controller Fix
   If you use the Sony DualSense controller on Linux, the touchpad is seen as a mouse trackpad, which can cause games to break.
-To fix this, add one of the files below depending on what display server you run.
-To find out what you're running use this command.
+To fix this, add one of the files below depending on what display server you run, then **reboot** for changes to take effect.
+To find out what display server you're running, use this command.

   ```
   echo $XDG_SESSION_TYPE